GsaOctoConsulting/selenium-rm/rolemanagement-cucumber-serenity/README.md

 Getting Started -
 The examples below should help running tests and what prerequisites are needed to be setup before.
-Also refers to the javadoc on specific classes and methords.
+Also refers to the javadoc on specific classes and methods.
 The main browser configuration is in the LaunchBrowserUtil.java file.
+Also refer to the resource folder for the features which contain the scenarios available.

 Prerequisites